-Frank Myers, who was also a SHS trustee, donated his family home to the Society in 1969 so that it may have a permanent home to host lectures, produce exhibits, and teach people about the incredible history of the Shakers of North Union.
+Frank Myers, who was also a SHS trustee, donated his family home to the State of Ohio in 1969 so the Society would have a permanent home to host lectures, produce exhibits, and teach people about the incredible history of the Shakers of North Union.
 Prior to 1969, the Society met in private homes, produced exhibits in Shaker Schools, rented a storefront on Lee Road, and helped found the local history collection of the Shaker Heights Public Library.

 Mission, Vision & Values

 We inspire people to engage in and celebrate the Shaker Heights story and its impact on the region...past, present, and future.

 We will be THE forum for the Shaker Heights story.

 We believe that education about Shaker Heights’ past, present and future equips and inspires residents to be more knowledgeable and engaged citizens.
 We give residents more reasons to be proud that they chose to live in Shaker Heights and Cleveland.

 We are forward thinking, demonstrating creativity and innovation in our programs, services, and exhibits.